nathanchanUBC/SciPub/README.md

  ```
 git clone https://github.com/scienceltrs/SciPub.git
 ```
-2. Replace the SciPub/input/data.csv with your personalized exported Zotero library (in CSV).
-This is the raw data
+2. Replace the SciPub/input/data.csv with your personalized exported Zotero library ("Science T&L Publications INTERNAL - ALL")
-3. Rename the replaced file to data.csv
+3. Rename the uploaded to data.csv

 ## Executing Program Using VSCode
 1. Open clean_data.py in VSCode then execute the script by pressing the arrow icon, "Run Python File"